 The underlying embankment slopes upward from -49.5 ft (-15 m) MLLW to +7 ft (+2 m) MLLW.
 Placement of quarry stone and riprap stone for a marine revetment for shoreline protection would be necessary along the slope of the shoreline beneath where the wharf would be constructed.
 Some dressing of the existing slope would be required to prepare the slope for the rock.
 The slope would be protected with large armor rock over a filter course of quarry run.
+Approximately 42,000 cubic yards (cy) (32,111)

-Approximately 42,000 cy (32,111 m3) of quarry stone would be placed as fill and 19,815 cy (15,150 m3) of riprap stone placed as fill.
+m3) of quarry stone would be placed as fill and 19,815 cy of riprap stone (15,150 m3) placed as fill.
 The surface area that would be affected along the slope of the shoreline is approximately 3.6 ac (1.5 ha).